 In 2012 the Government launched a refocused Prevent strategy.
-In December 2023 the following guidance was published.
+In December 2023 they released the following publication for information relating to the Prevent duty.
 Prevent duty guidance: Guidance for specified authorities in England and Wales (publishing.service.gov.uk) This is covered in staff's initial safeguarding training and all staff complete further training in relation to this.